 To this end, I work exclusively with individuals, coaches, consultants, and senior executives, people who come to me with a sense that they need to reevaluate the ways in which they're currently seeing their lives, especially the complexity they're facing and the roles they're playing day after day.
 Often these individuals are facing problems they don't really know how to handle.
 Or they're wondering whether the problems waiting for them just over the horizon are going to be too complex for them to cope with.
 As their TLO Thought Partner, my job is showing them how to examine beliefs that, before now, they weren't able to discern, let alone question or change.

 When circumstances are right, I also work as an Organization Transformation Coach.
-In these situations, I combine my experience as an organizational change agent with my expertise in experiential and transformational learning to help my clients bracket their day-to-day responsibilities so they can learn how to puzzle their way through the complexities of a system-wide transformation.
+In these situations, I combine my experience as an organizational change agent with my expertise in experiential and transformational learning to help senior executives and organizational change leaders bracket their day-to-day responsibilities so they can learn how to puzzle their way through the complexities of a system-wide transformation.

-The kinds of Thought Partnerships that produce both personal and professional transformations are not every day occurrences.
-Just below, read three TLO Background Papers that provide useful answers, outline key actions, and offer relevant cost information to help you decide whether forming a TLO Thought Partnership with us is a step you're ready to consider.
+The kinds of thought partnerships that produce both personal and professional transformations are not every day occurrences.
+Here are five thought papers that provide a useful description and outline key decisions about Thought Partnerships.
+The navigation button just below offers relevant cost information to help you decide whether forming a TLO Thought Partnership with us is a step you're ready to consider.